loganknecht/Stanford_CS1_Compilers/class_artifacts/README.md

 # Class Notes
 ## Overview

-This is where you can find the class notes that have been accrued.
+This is where you can find quick links to coursee artifacts.

 - [Week 01]